qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/index.rst

            Ignored if another folder is specified by folder. use_thread (bool): Runs the application in a separate thread or not.
 Default is True.
            Threading may cause problems on some systems, e.g. macOS.

+.. py:function:: colorplot(x, y, z, figsize=0, cmap=0, labels=0, xlim=0, ylim=0, zlim=0, xmajor=0, xminor=0, ymajor=0, yminor=0, font_size=0, label_size=0, check_shapes=True)

+   Make a nice colourplot from a three-dimensional data array using matplotlib.

+   Args:

+       x: 1D or 2D array of x-coordinates

+       y: 1D or 2D array of y-coordinates

+       z: 2D array of z-values corresponding to the x and y coordinates.

+       figsize (tuple, optional): Size of the figure in inches.
+Default is (8, 8).

+       cmap (str, optional): Colormap to use for the plot.
+Default is 'hot'.

+       labels (list, optional): Labels for the x, y, and z axes.
+Default is ['x', 'y', 'z'].

+       xlim (tuple, optional): Limits for the x-axis.
+Default is None.

+       ylim (tuple, optional): Limits for the y-axis.
+Default is None.

+       zlim (tuple, optional): Limits for the z-axis (color scale).
+Default is None.

+       xmajor (float, optional): Major tick interval for the x-axis.
+Default is None.

+       xminor (float, optional): Minor tick interval for the x-axis.
+Default is None.

+       ymajor (float, optional): Major tick interval for the y-axis.
+Default is None.

+       yminor (float, optional): Minor tick interval for the y-axis.
+Default is None.

+       font_size (int, optional): Font size for the axis labels.
+Default is 12.

+       label_size (int, optional): Font size for the tick labels.
+Default is 12.

+       check_shapes (bool, optional): If True, checks the shapes of x, y, and z arrays and transposes if necessary.
+Default is True.

+   Returns:
+       tuple: A tuple containing the figure, axis, and colorbar axis objects.

+.. py:function:: colored_traces(x, y, offset=0, figsize=0, cmap=0, labels=0, xlim=0, ylim=0, xmajor=0, xminor=0, ymajor=0, yminor=0, font_size=0, label_size=0)

+   Plot a series of 1D traces where the lines are colored according to a matplotlib colormap.

+   Args:

+       x: 1D or 2D array of x-coordinates

+       y: 2D array of y-coordinates

+       figsize (tuple, optional): Size of the figure in inches.
+Default is (8, 8).

+       cmap (str, optional): Colormap to use for the plot.
+Default is 'hot'.

+       labels (list, optional): Labels for the x, y, and z axes.
+Default is ['x', 'y', 'z'].

+       xlim (tuple, optional): Limits for the x-axis.
+Default is None.

+       ylim (tuple, optional): Limits for the y-axis.
+Default is None.

+       xmajor (float, optional): Major tick interval for the x-axis.
+Default is None.

+       xminor (float, optional): Minor tick interval for the x-axis.
+Default is None.

+       font_size (int, optional): Font size for the axis labels.
+Default is 12.

+       label_size (int, optional): Font size for the tick labels.
+Default is 12.

+   Returns:
+       tuple: A tuple containing the figure and axis objects.

 .. py:function:: new_data(location=None, loc_record=None, name=None, overwrite=False, io=None, backup_location=None, force_write=False, **kwargs)